 The Sherando Center is envisioned to be an intensive, walkable urban area that is well integrated with the surrounding community.
-The center should be based on the principles of New Urbanism or Traditional Neighborhood Design promoted in the 2030 Comprehensive Plan.
+The center should be based on the principles of New Urbanism or Traditional Neighborhood Design promoted in the Comprehensive Plan.
 It shall contain a large commercial core, generally higher residential densities with a mix of housing types, an interconnected street system, and public open space around which the center is designed.
 Community facilities shall also provide a focal point for the center and surrounding community.
 Presently, Sherando High School and Sherando Park provide this function.
-In the future, these resources shall be complemented by a new Elementary School which shall serve the existing and future population and be located within the center.
+In the future, these resources shall be complemented by a new elementary school which shall serve the existing and future population and be located within the center.
 Public spaces in the form of pocket parks, plazas, or greens shall be further integrated into the design of the Sherando Center.

-The Sherando Center is centrally located to the community and is in the short term, respectful to the Agricultural District.
 The commercial and residential mix of land uses shall have a strong street presence and shall relate to existing Route 277, Warrior Drive and Double Church Road.
 The mix of commercial, residential, employment, and community uses shall be linked to the surrounding community with inter modal transportation choices and public open spaces.